 art of a series originally published by the Inventory Mentor on the NETSTOCK blog.

-The majority of businesses use spreadsheets to do all or part of their inventory forecasting, planning and purchasing.
-Even large businesses with expensive ERP systems resort to exporting and manipulating data with a spreadsheet in order to generate forecasts, compute inventory levels, recommend orders, and track outstanding deliveries.
+The majority of businesses use spreadsheets to do all or part of their inventory forecasting, planning, and purchasing.
+Even large businesses with expensive ERP systems resort to exporting and manipulating data with a spreadsheet to generate forecasts, compute inventory levels, recommend orders, and track outstanding deliveries.

 How has Excel become the tool of choice?